 Fecal Tests.
 Fecal tests are performed to detect intestinal parasites or bacterial infections.

 Diagnostic Imaging.
-X-rays, ultrasounds, and CT scans for pets can help detect tumors, blockages, foreign objects, and other issues in your dog’s internal organs.
+We use X-rays, ultrasounds, and CT scans for pets to detect tumors, obstructions, foreign objects, and other internal issues.

 Endoscopy.
 Another way to detect blockages and foreign objects in your dog’s stomach or intestines is with endoscopy.
 The tiny camera will be inserted into the body to look for the cause of your dog’s vomiting.